-Technology and experience have provided many tools to make forecasting disasters more accurate.
+Technology and experience have provided many tools to help make forecasting natural disasters more accurate.
 Satellites, radar and historical data all contribute to increased accuracy and more reliable forecasts.
 While forecasting is fairly accurate at predicting what may happen, it isn't an exact science.
 Occasionally, the actual event is less severe than the forecast; other times, it can be much worse.

-Unfortunately, environmental disasters are no longer the only type of emergency or disaster we may experience.
+Unfortunately, natural disasters are no longer the only type of emergency or disaster we may experience.
 Influences from political, economic or religious views can contribute to unpredictable man-made events that are nearly impossible to predict.
 The result can be very similar to those created by nature.
 One significant difference is that man-made disasters are typically unexpected.

 No matter what type of emergency or disaster occurs, an emergency preparedness plan can make a difference between life and death.
 While there are federal, state and local police and fire department resources set up to provide assistance, personal preparedness is also essential.

 While no one can fully anticipate what kinds of emergencies or disasters may occur, an emergency preparedness plan can make a difference in the days that follow.
 Collecting supplies and planning and preparing for your personal needs are best done before warnings are issued or after something happens.
 This way, there is no rush and supplies are plentiful.

 With any disaster or emergency, there are basic survival needs to consider.
 At a minimum, water, food and shelter are absolute necessities.
 Depending on the nature of the event, clean, breathable air and additional supplies may also be needed.
 Keep everything in a container or some other device that provides protection, portability and ease of access.